 In the age of big online marketplaces, online businesses need to offer more than a nice set of products to attract and convert visitors.

-They need to build a relationship with their customers by offering valuable content and a seamless customer journey.
+They need to build a relationship with their customers by telling a story and offering valuable content in a seamless customer journey.

 Table of contents:

 Creating Differentiated Experience with Content in eCommerce

 When people compare products from different sellers on the web, competing on pricing alone isn’t feasible for most businesses.